WorldVirus/test_Task_R/README.md

-## Task from Rambler company link: https://afisha.rambler.ru/dining/
+## Task from Rambler company link: http://rests.afisha.ru/

-### For starting and launch:
+### For starting and launch (testing in Google Ghrome/Canary):

 ```
 npm i